 An introduction to the study of political institutions, processes, and outcomes within and across countries.
 Special emphasis is placed on important themes of contemporary comparative politics, including political regimes, democratization, political institutions, political culture, and conflict with examples drawn from different countries and historical periods.
-Fall and Spring.
+Every year.